A guide to walking your way to weight loss

 What’s more, research has shown that there’s a clear correlation between low-level physical activity throughout the day and a healthier BMI – with women who averaged 60 minutes of moderate physical activity each day gaining significantly less weight over an extended period of time than those who didn’t.

-Not only can going for a daily walk be the perfect complement to your overall fat loss efforts, but it may even you prevent you getting to the point where you need to shed the pounds in the first place.
+The conclusion?
+Walking is good for you!
+Not only can going for a daily walk be the perfect complement to your overall fat loss efforts, but it may even prevent you getting to the point where you need to shed the pounds in the first place.

 So, how can you fit a walk into your daily routine?

-Or, if you prefer to spend some alone time first thing in the morning, why not go out for an early morning walk in a safe area?
+Start the day with a walk: Prefer to spend some alone time first thing in the morning?
+Why not go out for an early morning walk in a safe area!
 You’ll get the day started with a clear head, and you can enjoy listening to the sounds of the world waking up around you.
 If you’d prefer, you could load an audiobook or playlist onto your phone and let your imagination carry you along.